-We use a variety of compensation elements to achieve our compensation philosophy and objectives, including base salary, cash incentive awards, and long-term stock-based compensation.
-Our compensation committee determines the amount of each element to award to executives, although we continue to rely, in part, upon the advice and recommendations of our CEO, particularly with respect to those executives that report directly to him.
-The compensation committee uses market surveys and compensation consultant reports to assess the competitiveness of our compensation practices with comparable companies.
+Our compensation committee determines executive compensation and oversees and administers our compensation program.
+The compensation committee typically meets at the beginning of each year to review the executive compensation for the past year and to determine base salary, cash incentive awards, and long-term incentives for the current year.
+In setting executive compensation, the compensation committee uses competitive benchmarking data as described below to set each component of compensation and make decisions on the total compensation levels.
+Although the compensation committee reviews and relies on this benchmarking data in the course of its annual compensation review, the data only provides a reference point.
+The compensation committee ultimately uses its own business judgment and expertise to determine the appropriate components and levels of compensation for our executives.
 In general, our compensation committee seeks to attract, retain and motivate superior performers, but recognizes that, in the absence of superior performance in a particular year, compensation at the outer end of industry norms may not be necessary or appropriate.
 Our compensation committee seeks to construct a compensation structure that is fair relative to compensation paid at similarly situated companies, but skewed slightly higher than industry norms so as to attract highly qualified personnel in a competitive employment environment.